 Rules for buying in different Dutch cities are very similar.
 We can aid you in the same manner whether you wish to bid on a home in Almere, Hoofdorp, Amsterdam, or Haarlem, to name a few examples.

 What are the most competitive areas and price ranges in terms of buying a home?

 In general, up to prices around €450,000.00, there is an extremely high level of competition and demand.
 Amsterdam is by far the most competative location.
 Haarlem and other up and coming areas in the AMA can prove slightly less competitive

 Can I rent my property when it’s mortgaged?

-You must obtain written permission from your motgage provider, but as a rule of thumb this can't be done with out permission.
+You must obtain written permission from your mortgage provider, but as a rule of thumb this can't be done without permission.
 This is because it weakens the mortgage lenders position in a foreclosure situation.

 What are the benefits of working with EHN?

 What we can do for you is to assist you in navigating and gaining insight in to the market - both for rentals and for buying.
 We make sure we put you in touch with all the trusted partners that are necessary during the process.
 We also communicate and work in English.
 We accompany you to your viewings in order to advise you regarding what to look out for when buying a home.
 As soon as you wish to put an offer in to buy a home, we compose the offer for you, and write you a personal client profile.
 We also try to find out as much info from the agent as possible in terms of owner, condition, and other important factors.
 There is a municipality data system, and using this we research detailed info and records on the property, and neighbourhood for you.
 (What properties have been sold for in the direct vicinity, and therefore determining what might be the best offer for you to make - case by case).
 We negotiate for you in terms of pricing, oversee the technical inspection of property, and accompany you to the final singing with the notary and interpreter.

 Does EHN also support with selling and buying properties?